tddyer/mlb-statistics-web-crawler/README.md

-# MLB Stats App
+# MLB Stats Scraper

-An application designed to scrape live statistics for MLB players.
+A web scraper built using Scrapy from Python that gathers lifetime player statistics for all active MLB players

 ## Initial Tool Ideas

 - Data scraping -> Scrapy (Python)
-- Data storage -> Database (MongoDB or PostgreSQL)
+- Data storage -> Database (MongoDB or PostgreSQL) OR Files (Json) OR Google Sheets (mimicks a database)
-- Application -> Django Web Application (Python)

 ## Data Sources